 - i.
 All players bat, even though they may not be playing defense. - ii.
 A continuous batting order should be established at the beginning of the season.
-Each game the lead-off batter should be rotated, giving all players a similar amount of at-bats throughout the season.
+Each game the lead-off batter should be rotated, giving all players a similar number of at-bats throughout the season.

-F. Base Running and Sliding
+F. Base Running and Sliding:

 - i.
-Players should be encouraged to run the bases on balls in play. - a.
-Balls hit to the outfield, the base coaches will have the green light to send kids to second or third. - b.
-Coaches will not coach "overaggressive" base running, such as sending kids to 2nd base or 1st to 3rd base on infield hits. - ii.
+Players should be encouraged to run the bases on balls in play. a.
+Balls hit to the outfield, the base coaches will have the green light to send kids to second or third. - ii.
+Coaches will not coach "overaggressive" base running, such as sending kids to 2nd base or 1st to 3rd base on infield hits. - iii.
 A maximum of 1 base advance per runner per overthrow.
 Only 2 overthrows per ball put in play.
-Runners advance at their own risk. - iii.
-No stealing. - iv.
-No advancing on passed balls to the catcher. - v.
-No infield fly rule. - vi.
+Runners advance at their own risk. - iv.
+No stealing. - v.
+No advancing on passed balls to the catcher. - vi.
+No infield fly rule. - vii.
 Sliding is not permitted at first, although coaches must teach proper sliding technique in practice.
-The managers and AA-Ball Commissioner may introduce sliding after the 5th game once they are comfortable that the fundamentals have been taught to every child. - vii.
-No head first sliding allowed. - viii.
+The managers and AA-Ball Commissioner may introduce sliding after the 5th game once they are comfortable that the fundamentals have been taught to every child. - viii.
+No headfirst sliding allowed. - ix.
 Tagging up is allowed if the ball is caught by an outfielder beyond the infield dirt.

-G. Coaching on the field
+G. Coaching on the field: